 - Orange Zest.
 The orange zest is a major flavor component.
 Use fresh oranges and zest the orange directly into the sugar to get the most flavor out of the orange.

 - Kosher Salt.
 The kosher salt bumps up the flavor of all the other ingredients.

 Start by chopping the chocolate really fine.
 The pieces should be 1/8-1/4-inch in size.
-This size will make it easier to slice the cookie.
+The small size of he chocolate chunks will make it easier to slice the cookie.